Bismarck Truck Accident Attorneys - Sand Law North Dakota

 In the aftermath of a truck accident, there are steps you can take on the scene to protect yourself and aid your claim (just like in a car accident.)
 Actions you take in the immediate minutes and hours after the incident itself can be critical to proving injuries as a result of the accident and help your claim argument.

 • Obtain as much information as possible about the other party or parties in the accident.
-This includes collecting their driver’s license plate number, and contact information.
-Get the contact information of any witnesses on scene as well.
+This includes collecting their driver’s license plate number and contact information.
+Get the contact information of any witnesses on the scene as well.

 • Take photographs of everything: your vehicle, the other vehicles, any injuries, road conditions, and the whole scope of the accident scene.